Wizek/loadr/README.md

 which didn't scale properly on it's own — up until now!

 Let me propose a solution which I feel has the potential to be the best one so far.
-Let alone propose, you can try out a (working prototype) version right now [over here][demo] if you feel adventurous!
+Let alone propose, you can try out a working version right now [over here][simpleDemo] if you feel adventurous!

 Read the [quick start guide][quickStartGuide] to get up to speed quickly.